balpa/balpa/README.md

 #### 🦹🏼‍♂️ About Me

 - 🎯  My goal is to improve and learn as much as i can.
 I can't stay fixed on the subject for long.
 I'm trying to learn broadly to know about everything.
 I am a generalist XD
-- 🙌  Currently working in Insider as a Software Developer.
+- 🙌  Currently working in Insider as a software developer.
 Besides, doing projects using React & React Native with Firebase BaaS for a while.
 As non-commercial, I've done machine learning, NLP, WebGL-OpenGL, Arduino, assembly programming and many more side-projects.
 <hr/>
 <p align="center">
 	<h3>📫 Connect with me</h3>